Air Conditioner Repair Checklist

 - The beginning place is checking your air filter.
 Replace it if it’s dirty.

-- Then check the ductwork is free throughout your home.
+- Make sure the ductwork is open throughout your home.

 - If you’re still not experiencing ample chilly air, you should have your duct system examined by a specialist like Forster Heating.
 Your ducts may need to be repaired or rejoined in tricky areas like your attic, basement or crawl space.